kevinalencarr/find-a-band/README.md

 ### 7. Edit and Delete methods added
 We can now edit and delete *bands* and *ads*.

+### 8. User and Login features added
+Using Identity Framework, logging in to the page is now possible.

 # Tools used

 - Visual Studio 2022, as IDE